karinvar/Conduction_analyzer/README.md

 - Sheet 1: Raw Recordings from Large Fibers

-We get the peak amplitude control (from column B onwards, a column for each mouse) in response to a corresponding current (column A) given in stimulation.
+  Each column (from column B onwards) represents a different mouse (e.g., Mouse #1 to Mouse #6).
+The corresponding current (column A) is given in stimulation.

 - Sheet 2: Raw Recordings from C Fibers

-We get the peak amplitude control (from column B onwards, a column for each mouse) in response to a corresponding duration of stimulus (column A) given.
+  Each column (from column B onwards) represents a different mouse (e.g., Mouse #1 to Mouse #6).
+The corresponding duration of stimulus (column A) is given.

 ## Analysis and Features

 - Signal Metrics Extraction:

-Calculate duration, peak amplitude, and other key signal characteristics for each recording.
+  - Calculate duration, peak amplitude, and other key signal characteristics for each recording.

-Compare these metrics across equivalent columns (different mice) to identify differences.
+  - Compare these metrics across equivalent columns (different mice) to identify differences.

 - Group Comparisons:

-Identify patterns that suggest differences in conduction efficiency due to experimental conditions.
+  - Identify patterns that suggest differences in conduction efficiency due to experimental conditions.

 - Visual Output:

-Generate plots comparing signal characteristics across mice and groups.
+  - Generate plots comparing signal characteristics across mice and groups.

-Highlight trends and outliers in the data.
+  - Highlight trends and outliers in the data.

 - Statistical Summaries:

+  - Perform t-tests to compare conduction properties between mice and report p-values.
-Provide CSV output summarizing statistical analyses, including mean, standard deviation, and p-values.
+  - Provide an Excel file (`analysis_results.xlsx`) summarizing statistical analyses, including mean, standard deviation, and p-values.

 ## Output

-Plots comparing signal duration and peak amplitude across mice and groups.
+- Plots comparing signal duration and peak amplitude across mice and groups.

-CSV files summarizing key metrics and statistical comparisons.
+- Excel file (`analysis_results.xlsx`) summarizing key metrics and statistical comparisons.

 ## Technical Instructions